Applovin Corporation (APP) Investors: May 5, 2025 Filing Deadline In Securities Class Action - Contact Kessler Topaz Meltzer & Check, LLP

 AppLovin investors may, no later than May 5, 2025, seek to be appointed as a lead plaintiff representative of the class through Kessler Topaz Meltzer & Check, LLP or other counsel, or may choose to do nothing and remain an absent class member.
 A lead plaintiff is a representative party who acts on behalf of all class members in directing the litigation.
 The lead plaintiff is usually the investor or small group of investors who have the largest financial interest and who are also adequate and typical of the proposed class of investors.
 The lead plaintiff selects counsel to represent the lead plaintiff and the class and these attorneys, if approved by the court, are lead or class counsel.
 Your ability to share in any recovery is not affected by the decision of whether or not to serve as a lead plaintiff.

-Kessler Topaz Meltzer & Check, LLP encourages AppLovin investors who have suffered significant losses to contact the firm directly to acquire more information.CLICK HERE TO SIGN UP FOR THE CASE OR GO TO: gi/l/email-protection#f59c9b939ab59e819896db969a98,
+Kessler Topaz Meltzer & Check, LLP encourages AppLovin investors who have suffered significant losses to contact the firm directly to acquire more information.CLICK HERE TO SIGN UP FOR THE CASE OR GO TO : Text>

 Kessler Topaz Meltzer & Check, LLP prosecutes class actions in state and federal courts throughout the country and around the world.
 The firm has developed a global reputation for excellence and has recovered billions of dollars for victims of fraud and other corporate misconduct.
 All of our work is driven by a common goal: to protect investors, consumers, employees and others from fraud, abuse, misconduct and negligence by businesses and fiduciaries.
 The complaint in this action was not filed by Kessler Topaz Meltzer & Check, LLP.
 For more information about Kessler Topaz Meltzer & Check, LLP please visit .